How Many Lives Can a Polyester Garment Have?

 Conclusion: The Next Chapter for Polyester

-Polyester’s durability made it a modern performance staple—and also a long-lived material that doesn’t naturally disappear after use.
-Mechanical recycling has proven polyester can live more than once, but for apparel it is typically limited to about 1–2 wearable technical lives.
+Polyester’s durability made it a modern performance staple—but also a long-lived material that does not simply disappear after use.
+Mechanical recycling has proven that polyester can live more than once, but for apparel it is typically limited to about 1–2 wearable technical lives.

 Enzymatic recycling goes further by resetting PET to its original building blocks, allowing it to be rebuilt with virgin-like quality.
 If collection systems, sorting, and industrial scale continue to improve, polyester could shift from a mostly linear flow to a more circular textile-to-textile resource loop.